-The second book in the series was published in October 2017.
+The latest book in the series was published in October 2017.
 We catch up with Hannah and Lawrence, our two main protagonists, a year later.
 They are attending a diabetes conference in India when they meet up with someone Lawrence has known through his Rotary connections for over twenty years.
 The drama soon unfolds when a dead body is discovered in suspicious circumstances.
 The ensuing investigation takes them deep into a web of corporate greed, racial prejudice and a seething hatred for a new world order.

 Poverty is the worst form of violence, as Mahatma Gandhi once said.
 The social weaknesses exposed in society by excruciating poverty create opportunities for making money through child slavery, prostitution and human trafficking.
 This is Evil on a global scale and leads our two heroes into life or death situations when they are forced to confront a truly sick mind being slowly ripped apart.
 Again the solution to the problem of poverty is to be found in a breathtakingly simple scientific breakthrough.
 But who owns science?
 And for whose benefit is scientific advancement being pursued?